Peter Spirer

 Peter Spirer, founder of Rugged Entertainment, is an Academy and Emmy Award-Nominated director and producer whose films have been official selections at Sundance Film Festival.

 Peter has directed over 20 feature films with worldwide distribution on multiple platforms including Rhyme & Reason, BEEF, Tupac Shakur: Thug Angel and Notorious B.I.G: Bigger Than Me.
 His latest films are The Legend of 420 which explores the legalization of cannabis; Spirit Game: Pride of a Nation an insider's look into the Iroquois Nationals lacrosse team - with the first-ever international championship held on sovereign land; and Sacheen, about Sacheen Littlefeather's life, advocacy for Native American civil rights, and her fateful night at the 1973 Oscars.

-Currently in production is Sign O’ The Times — a documentary about the legendary rock ‘n’ roll billboards of the Sunset Strip in their heyday from the 1960s-80s as told by artists, managers, record company executives, art directors, and photographers.

 Films and Productions

 In 1993, Spirer's short documentary Blood Ties: The Life and Work of Sally Mann was nominated for an Academy Award.

 Spirer's documentary Rhyme and Reason(1997) made Rolling Stone's 40 Greatest Rock Documentaries list.

 In 2003 he was the winner of the Jury Award for the Ojai Film Festival for his debut narrative feature film Dunsmore.

 Spirer has produced a number of musician-focused documentary films, including Rhyme and Reason, Beef I-III, Tupac: Thug Angel, and Notorious B.I.G.: Bigger Than Life.
 Many of his films play regularly on cable television networks.
 His films, Kiss and Tail: The Hollywood Jump Off, and Black and Blue: Legends of the Hip-Hop Cop, were in rotation on Showtime.

-Spirer's films have twice been screened at the Sundance Film Festival.

 In 2009 he produced and directed the feature film Just Another Day, starring Wood Harris and Jamie Hector (both from HBO's The Wire), which was distributed by Image Entertainment.

 Smash (2009 and rereleased in 2020) gives a look inside a biannual school bus race in Florida, a harrowing event where carnage and collisions are most definitely encouraged.

-Rhyme and Punishment (2011) takes an in-depth look at the role of prison in hip-hop culture and reveals the side of the story that is not being covered by the news and popular media.
-Featuring intimate and compelling interviews with convicted rappers Beanie Sigel, Prodigy, Cassidy, Project Pat, Immortal Technique, Slick Rick, and many more.
-These artists who were at the top of their game when they got locked up explain the details of the crimes that led to their arrests, and document their struggles to deal with the shocking brutality of incarcerated life.
+Rhyme and Punishment (2011) examines at the role of prison in hip-hop culture and focuses on aspects of the story not covered by the news and popular media.
+The film features interviews with convicted rappers Beanie Sigel, Prodigy, Cassidy, Project Pat, Immortal Technique, Slick Rick, and others.
+These artists who were at the top of their game when they got locked up explain the details of the crimes that led to their arrests, and describe their experiences in prison.

 Soulja Boy: The Movie (2011) follows the young and charismatic yet polarizing entrepreneur who offers an all-access glimpse into his life, his music, and his fascinating career.